-A study conducted by McKinsey & Company revealed that there is a significant difference in the number of clients who used multiple channels to communicate and transact with their banks over a 5-year period.
+A study conducted by McKinsey & Company revealed that over a recent 5-year period, there was a significant change in the type and frequency of channels clients used to communicate and transact with their banks

 Image credit: Compunnel Digital

 But it’s not just about adopting digital channels to simplify customer interactions.
 Retail banks must undergo a complete digital transformation to enhance every aspect of their customers’ experience.
-Since almost every retail bank offers similar suites of products, ensuring a fast, seamless and personalized customer experience is the only key to thriving.
-To gain a competitive advantage, banks must enable customers to complete more complex tasks online, in addition to offering the basic online banking services.
+Since almost every bank offers a similar suite of products, ensuring a fast, seamless and personalized customer experience is the only key to differentiation and success.
+To gain a competitive advantage, banks must enable customers to complete more complex tasks online, in addition to offering standard online banking services.

-Below, I have outlined how digital transformation helps in improving customer experiences in the banking industry:
+Below, we outline how digital transformation is improving customer experiences in the banking industry:

-Today customers research about a product on one channel and make a purchase via a different channel.
-Therefore, banks must emphasize omnichannel customer experience and integrate all the channels to manage a customer’s journey and to ensure a seamless handoff from one channel to the other.
-Customers are not willing to repeat themselves whenever they switch from one channel or department to the next.
-So, to have a complete picture of a customer’s history, banks need to integrate physical and digital channels and remove any organizational and functional siloes that prevent them to do so.
+Today, customers can research a product on one channel, yet make the final purchase on another.
+Banks must emphasize omnichannel customer experience and integrate all the channels to ensure a seamless handoff from one channel to another.
+Customers are not willing to repeat themselves when switching from one channel or department to the next.
+So, to have a comprehensive view of a customer’s history, banks need to integrate physical and digital channels while removing any organizational and functional siloes that prevent this integration.

 Banks can reach and influence prospects and existing customers across geographies through social media.
-As social media enables free and borderless sharing of experiences, banks must consistently monitor these channels and quickly address any negative comments shared by existing or past customers.
+As social media enables free and borderless sharing of experiences, banks must consistently utilize social monitoring to understand their clients, monitor brand mentions, and capitalize on competitor weaknesses.

 According to a research conducted by Medallia, 80% of Millennials cite personal experience, reviews or recommendations as the top reason for switching banks.